ciakdewitt/aws-text-to-speech/README.md

 <br>Amazon Polly is a service that turns text into lifelike speech, allowing you to create application that talk and design products that are speech-interactive and increase engagement and accessibility.
 <br>Polly's text-to-speech (TTS) uses advance deep learning technologies to synthesize natural sounding human speech.
 <br>Amazon Polly supports multiple languages and includes a variety of lifelike voices, so developers can build speech-enabled applications that work in multiple locations and use the ideal voice for their customers.
+<br>In addition to Standard TTS voices, Amazon Polly offers Neural Text-to-Speech(NTTS) voices that deliver advanced improvements in speech quality.<br>
+In this project we wont use the AWS Console, instead we will create our own GUI using Python Tkinter and we will access the Polly service thanks to the boto3 SDK.

 </p>